 The AERA Annual Meeting is the largest gathering of scholars in the field of education research.
 It is a showcase for ground-breaking, innovative studies in a diverse array of areas—from early education through higher education, from digital learning to second language literacy.

 Ashley Jochim is a Research Analyst at the Center on Reinventing Public Education.
-Her research expertise includes performance management, state education agencies, district governance, and the politics of education policy.
-She is currently considering how state education agencies are organized, manage resources, and support district and school improvement, the political challenges associated with implementing the Common Core State Standards Initiative, as well as how central offices can be re-missioned to better manage school performance.
-Dr. Jochim has published reports on performance management practices and mayoral control in education and her work can be found in the Policy Studies Journal and Political Research Quarterly, as well as numerous edited volumes including the Handbook of School Choice and the Oxford Handbook of American Bureaucracy.
+Her research focuses on the design and implementation of governance reform in education, including performance management, school choice, and standards-based policy initiatives.
+Dr. Jochim has published reports on state education agencies and district governance.
+She is a co-author (with CRPE founder Paul Hill) of an upcoming book that suggests who governs public education is much less important that what powers they have.
+Her work can be found in the Policy Studies Journal, Politics and Governance, and Political Research Quarterly, as well as numerous edited volumes, including the Handbook of School Choice and the Oxford Handbook of American Bureaucracy.
 In 2012, she was selected as one of a dozen Emerging Education Policy Scholars interested in narrowing the gap between research and policy.
 She is a regular contributor to national political science and public policy conferences.
 Prior to working at CRPE, she was a Graduate Fellow at the Center for American Politics and Public Policy at the University of Washington as well as a Research Analyst at the U.S. Department of Health and Human Services, Office for Civil Rights.
-Dr. Jochim holds a BA in Political Science and Psychology and a PhD in Political Science, all from the University of Washington.
+Dr. Jochim holds a B.A. in Political Science and Psychology and a Ph.D. in Political Science, all from the University of Washington.

 The push to raise standards and increase student outcomes has placed state education agencies (SEAs) at the center of efforts to improve the performance of the nation’s lowest-performing...